By Darla Palmer-Ellingson

 Until 2018, using Facebook to advertise brands, products and services was one of the most affordable methods to reach a targeted online audience.
 On Jan.
 11, Mark Zuckerberg made an announcement that could mean a major change in how effective future business campaigns will be.

 Zuckerberg said Facebook would change its news feed algorithm because community feedback indicated “public content—posts from businesses, brands and media—is crowding out the personal moments that lead us to connect more with each other.”

 Potential consumers are likely to see less content from businesses, brands, and media in their news feed, and more from friends and groups.

-This doesn’t eliminate advertising and business opportunities on Facebook, but businesses will need to work harder, and increase ad budgets, to gain their customers’ attention on the platform.
+This doesn’t eliminate advertising and business opportunities on Facebook.
+However, businesses will need to work harder and increase ad budgets to gain their customers’ attention on the platform.

 Some predict that with less diverse feeds, users may spend less time on Facebook.
 But the cost of quitting Facebook is too steep for many people, or entire countries, who rely on it as a vital way to stay connected.

 It’s likely we will see greater regulation on Facebook and other social media platforms.
 This will mean more evolution, and businesses must continue to adapt to stay competitive.
 Participation in social networks is increasing at a rapid pace.
 According to Statista.com, there will be 2.77 billion global users by 2019, up from 2.46 billion in 2017.

 So how do businesses continue reaching customers on Facebook?

 Taking a cue from Zuckerberg’s playbook, businesses need to focus on “meaningful interactions.”
 Here are the top six ways to engage customers on Facebook.